RandalRoot/CloudBeesDemo/docs/index.md

 **_Important:_** Restarting your Mac may be required and is recommend after the installation.

 ## Demonstration
 In this demonstration your instructor will walkthrough the process of installing Python on a Windows computer.
 Your are encourged to follow along if you would like.
+Though this demo will be on Windows, you can follow on a Mac, but remember that you may have to restart your computer and log back into the session.

 This demo consists of the following steps: